 Here are five new trends that might work for your family if you and your spouse are considering a divorce:

 The term “nesting” refers to a unique custody agreement where the children stay in the family home while each parent rotates in and out.
 This arrangement is far less stressful on children, than the usual schlepping between mom and dad’s separate domiciles.

 Common Concerns with Nesting

 While it’s less stressful on the children, that stress can also be re-assigned to the divorced couple.
-If you are considering a nesting arrangement, family law experts at Doyle Law Group strongly recommend making it temporary, perhaps until the children reach a certain age.
+If you are considering a nesting arrangement, the family law legal team at Doyle Law Group strongly recommend making it temporary, perhaps until the children reach a certain age.

 Some divorced couples that choose this method report that it makes it difficult to move on, and create a new life.